guumaster/go-tts/README.md

         t.MustSay("es", "Me encanta", &tts.SayOptions{Slow: true})
         t.MustSay("it", "Lo adoro", opts)

+        // Save a specific translation
+        err := tts.Save("en", "A locally saved file", "/tmp/myfile.mp3", opts)
+        if err != nil {
+            panic(err)
         }
+    }

     // Output:
-    // will play audios for every string you pass to Say() or MustSay()
+    // will play audios for every string you pass to Say() or MustSay() and a
+    // file called /tmp/myfile.mp3 will be created.

 ```

 ## CLI Usage

 You can pass arguments:

 ```
 $> go-tts --slow --lang "it" "questo programma è fantastico"